5 Best Yoga Poses To Do Before Going to Bed

 After a long day, give them closure before they go to sleep.
 If you want to clear your mind and focus on yourself, this pose is perfect for that!

-The child pose is a great pose, but it should be renamed.
+The child pose is great, but it should be renamed.
 It's not just for children.
 It's a very useful pose for anyone who has back pain and/or feels stiff in their upper body.

 With the right alignment, this pose will stretch your chest and shoulders.
 Loosen your hips and pelvis, strengthen your lower back, and open up your neck and throat.
 And it even helps calm the mind.